HUMN 392

 Andy Cain (PhD Cornell University 2003) specializes in the Greek and Latin literature of Late Antiquity (3rd-7th c.
 CE).

-He has authored eight books: The Letters of Jerome: Asceticism, Biblical Exegesis and the Construction of Christian Authority in Late Antiquity (Oxford 2009); St. Jerome, Commentary on Galatians (Catholic Univ. of America Press 2010); Jerome’s Epitaph on Paula: A Commentary on Jerome's Epitaphium Sanctae Paulae (Oxford 2013); Jerome and the Monastic Clergy: A Commentary on Letter 52 to Nepotian (Brill 2013); The Greek Historia monachorum in Aegypto: Monastic Hagiography in the Late Fourth Century (Oxford 2016); Rufinus, Enquiry about the Monks of Egypt (Catholic Univ. of America Press 2019); Jerome’s Commentaries on the Pauline Epistles and the Architecture of Exegetical Authority (Oxford 2021); and a large-scale commentary (with introduction, text, and translation) on Athanasius’ Greek Life of Antony.
+He has authored eight books which span a broad range of topics, ancient literary genres, and Greek and Latin authors: The Letters of Jerome: Asceticism, Biblical Exegesis and the Construction of Christian Authority in Late Antiquity (Oxford 2009); St. Jerome, Commentary on Galatians (Catholic Univ. of America Press 2010); Jerome’s Epitaph on Paula: A Commentary on Jerome's Epitaphium Sanctae Paulaewith an Introduction, Text and Translation (Oxford 2013); Jerome and the Monastic Clergy: A Commentary on Letter 52 to Nepotian, with an Introduction, Text and Translation (Brill 2013); The Greek Historia monachorum in Aegypto: Monastic Hagiography in the Late Fourth Century (Oxford 2016); Rufinus, Enquiry about the Monks of Egypt (Catholic Univ. of America Press 2019); Jerome’s Commentaries on the Pauline Epistles and the Architecture of Exegetical Authority (Oxford 2021); and Athanasius and the Invention of Monastic Hagiography: A Commentary on the Life of Antony, with an Introduction, Text and Translation (Oxford 2025).
 He also has published dozens of journal articles and book chapters and four co-edited volumes.
-Works in progress include three co-edited volumes and several single-author book projects, such as a monograph re-evaluating the life, writings, and legacy of Rufinus of Aquileia and a translation (with commentary) of Callinicus’ Life of Hypatios, a fifth-century Greek hagiographic text.
+Works in progress include five co-edited volumes and several single-author book projects, including a monograph exploring the emergence of monastic hagiography as a literary phenomenon in Late Antiquity and the Early Middle Ages.

 Prof. Cain is Editor Emeritus of the Journal of Late Antiquity and Associate Editor of the journal Vigiliae Christianae.
-He also serves on the editorial board of two book series, Writings from the Greco-Roman World (Brill/Society of Biblical Literature) and Fathers of the Church (Catholic University of America Press).
+He also serves on the editorial board of three book series, Writings from the Greco-Roman World (Brill/Society of Biblical Literature), Writings from the Greco-Roman World Supplements (monograph series) (Brill/Society of Biblical Literature) and Fathers of the Church (Catholic University of America Press).